Skip to main content Skip to footer

 Custom fields capture critical data unique to each sector.
 These fields ensure your CRM reflects the specific information your team needs to track and report on.
 Industry-specific fields help teams capture the right data from day one:

-Using the right field type ensures accurate data entry and easier reporting, which is especially beneficial if you’re adopting a CRM for construction to manage large-scale projects.
+Using the right field type ensures accurate data entry and easier reporting, which is especially helpful if you’re adopting a CRM for construction to manage large-scale projects.

 Build automation rules for quick wins